Master’s Degree Programme in International Management

-The Master in International Management (MIM) is a unique program aimed at young graduates motivated to become global managers.
-It combines theory with practice, bridges academia and industry and integrates hard and soft skills.
-The MIM Program blends traditional courses with Learning Labs to promote critical thinking and push students to think systematically about culturally- and intellectually-demanding tasks.
+The Master’s Degree Programme in International Management (MIM) is a unique programme aimed at young graduates motivated to become global managers.
+It combines theory and practice, bridges academia and industry, and integrates hard and soft skills.
+The MIM Programme blends traditional courses with learning labs to promote critical thinking and push students to think systematically about culturally and intellectually demanding tasks.

-The MIM Program merges academic rigor with practical relevance to offer students a unique learning experience.
-Through interactive lectures, live case discussions, field projects and group work, the MIM equips students with frameworks, tools and techniques to build the skill set required for international management challenges.
+Students will learn throughout interactive lectures, live case discussions, field projects and group work, thus acquiring the tools and techniques necessary to build the skill set required for international management challenges.

 The Programme is held in Rome, at the Luiss Business School